Home Capital Group - Fallen Angel Or Value Trap?

 Source: ANTYA Investments Inc., Home Capital Group & Equitable Bank

 As outlined, EQB's metrics are like those of HCG, except the regulatory reprimand served on HCG.
-While cognizant that regulatory rebuke can be onerous, and we do NOT take it lightly either, it still appears to us that either HCG received poor advice, or that there are more skeletons in the closet.
+While cognizant that regulatory rebuke can be onerous, and we do NOT take it lightly either, it still appears to us that either HCG received poor advice or that there are more skeletons in the closet.

-In absence of new problems, one could reasonably argue that HCG's board, failed the competence test in steering HCG in its hour of need.
+In absence of new problems, one could reasonably argue that HCG's board failed the competence test in steering HCG in its hour of need.
 Clearly, the mortgage book of HCG is in no worse shape than that of any other participant in the industry, and while overall industry conditions are expected to normalize towards lower growth and declining volumes for all participants, not much is amiss from an operational standpoint at HCG.

-While granting that ensuring liquidity at HCG is paramount, given HCG history on the street, it strikes us as odd that EQB should get a significantly better deal than HCG for accessing similar levels of liquidity in short order.
+While granting that ensuring liquidity at HCG is paramount, given its history on the street, it strikes us as odd that EQB should get a significantly better deal than HCG for accessing similar levels of liquidity in short order.
 In our view, given the depth and liquidity of Canadian capital market, $2.0 billion would have become available to HCG quickly and at much better terms.
-If one believe that all hell broke loose on April 26, 2017, after HCG's press release regarding deposit redemptions, then EQB's success at arranging its credit facility at much friendlier and reasonable terms appears startling.
+If one believes that all hell broke loose on April 26, 2017, after HCG's press release regarding deposit redemptions, then EQB's success at arranging its credit facility at much friendlier and reasonable terms appears startling.

 After all deposits are leaving EQB at $75 million per day as well.